 Best Ship: Quantum of the Seas (Royal Caribbean International).
 This brand new ship, first in new the Quantum Class, had its big debut this month.
 It features state-of-the-art activities and amenities including skydiving simulation, robotic bartenders, interconnected staterooms and more.

 Best Ship Refurbishment: Oceania Cruises (R-Class).
 Recent $50 million renovations on its smaller R-Class ships (Regatta, Insignia and Nautica) gave the already luxurious ships newly updated suites and staterooms, expanded restaurants, upgraded spas and show lounges plus more.

 Best for Luxury: Ponant Yacht Cruises & Expeditions.
-These intimate luxury ships with capacity of up to 264 passengers sail to exotic destinations in ultimate style.
+These intimate luxury ships with a capacity of up to 264 passengers sail to exotic destinations in ultimate style.
 Pricing on Ponant is “a-la-carte,” so you can pick and choose what you would like included in your journey.
-Guests tend to be mostly well traveled Europeans and in the 50+ age group.
+Guests tend to be mostly well-traveled Europeans and in the 50+ age group.